This post was updated to bring you the most up-to-date tips, October 2020.

 As your career services team is prepping the future leaders of America to enter the workforce, it’s important to treat students as both mentees and employees.
-Exercising employee engagement techniques will not only prepare them for how employers will treat them, but they’re also a great way to keep college students focused, passionate, and motivated.
+Exercising employee engagement techniques will not only prepare them for how employers will treat them, but also they’re a great way to keep college students focused, passionate, and motivated.

 Here’s how to start training your college students for the big jump into their careers:

-Once they have both positive and constructive feedback, explain how to use it to continue improving on their career skills.
+Once they have both positive and constructive feedback, explain how to use it to continue improving their career skills.
 For example, if their nervous tick during an interview is saying “um,” have them work on taking a three-second deep breath before answering.
 This will give them time to gather their first words in response while still appearing poised and professional.

 You know how stressful your job can be, and good career service professionals know just how much pressure is on their students — so why treat the stressors differently?
 As employers focus more on employee well-being, career service professionals need to teach students how to handle their many stresses to prepare for future workloads.